rnnh/bioinfo-notebook/docs/to_do.md

 - Add entry on Stockholm format
 - Finish script to manipulate FASTA headers
 - Finish script to combine featureCounts tables
+- Add page introducing the command line
+- Add page on using Linux through Windows: Windows Subsystem for Linux, and VirtualBox
+- Add command line exercise
+- Add page on GWIPS-viz